 - Roasted Lemon Garlic Asparagus

-- Avocado Arugula Cherry Tomato Salad
+- Avocado Arugula Tomato Salad

 - Zucchini Tomato Pesto Bake

-- Roasted Balsamic Brussels Sprouts
+- Maple Balsamic Brussel Sprouts

-Yes, you can assemble it 24 hours in advance, but make sure to cover it tightly so it's not exposed to the air and then store it in the fridge.
-When you're ready to cook it, replace the lid with parchment paper or foil and bake it for 45 minutes at 375 degrees.
+Yes, you can assemble it 24 hours in advance.
+Make sure to cover it tightly so it's not exposed to the air and then store it in the fridge.
+When you're ready to cook it, replace the lid with parchment paper or foil and bake it for 45 minutes at 375 degrees.Â

 Success Tips